hpcaitech/ColossalAI/docs/source/en/features/shardformer.md

     ```
     when training ChatGLM-2 with Shardformer, and initialize your model with these imported classes.

+### Sequence Parallelism

+Sequence parallelism in `Shardformer` is a little different from [this one](https://colossalai.org/docs/basics/configure_parallelization/#sequence-parallel) which focuses on ring attention.
+In `Shardformer`, sequence parallelism just use with 1D tensor parallelism to to further reduce the memory occupation of activations in computations.

+1. In normal [1D tensor parallel](https://colossalai.org/docs/features/1D_tensor_parallel), there are 2 communication operations, $g$ and $\vec{g}$, $g$ will do one time All-Reduce in backward to get all gradient from all the devices and $\vec{g}$ will do one time All-Reduce in forward to get whole outputs from all the device.

+2. When using sequence parallelism, $\vec{g}$ needs to do All-Gather to gather the inputs in sequence dimension during forward and Reduce-Scatter to splite the gradient during backward. $\vec{g}$ needs to do Reduce-Scatter to splite the output of row linear layer of tensor parallel to all devices in sequence dimension, and All-Gather to get the whole gradient during backward.

+3. The implementation of All-Reduce using NCCL adopts the `Ring All-Reduce` approach, which consists of a Reduce-Scatter operation and an All-Gather operation with equal costs.
+Therefore, compared to sequence parallelism and tensor parallelism, it does not introduce additional communication overhead.

+4. One important thing to note is that when using sequence parallelism with 'Column Linear' of tensor parallelism,, during the backward computation of gradients, the complete input needs to be obtained.
+During the forward pass, only the portion of the input that is split along the sequence dimension is retained, shape like $(batch, sequence_len/k, hidden_states)$.
+Therefore, an additional All-Gather operation is required to obtain the complete input for gradient computation.
+However, in the implementation, it is possible to overlap the gradient computation with the All-Gather communication operation, which would not introduce additional communication overhead (corresponding to the `enable_sequence_overlap` parameter in `Shardformer`).

 ## How Shardformer Works

 Generally, Shardformer works through the following four kinds of *replacements*: